catalyst-cloud/ansible-collection-distil/README.md

 * Fetching a list of products with prices, for generating the current month's quotations

 The Ansible collection configures Distil to use the `jsonfile` ERP driver by default.
-This reads a list of products and prices from a `products.json` that is installed with the configuration, and allows Distil to work in test environments without a functioning Odoo installation.
+This reads a list of products and prices from a `products.json` file that is installed with the configuration, and allows Distil to work in test environments without a functioning Odoo installation.